Eat, drink and be merry! Such is the saying during the holidays. So why not say it with this whimsical chalk art I’m sharing below.

 I created this graphic in Picmonkey.

-Picmonkey is a free online editing and creating tool.
+Picmonkey is an online editing and creating tool.

 The watermark will not be on the downloadable graphic.